Actions for FE colleges and providers during the coronavirus outbreak

 - travelling in a small vehicle, like a car, with an infected person

-The health protection team will provide definitive advice to you on who must be sent home.
-To support them in doing so, we recommend you keep a record of learners and staff in each group, and any close contact that takes places between learners and staff in different groups.
+The local health protection team will provide definitive advice to you on who must be sent home.
+To support them in doing so, we recommend you keep a record of students and staff in each group and include a check-in system for anyone using communal or shared areas such as libraries.
 This should be a proportionate recording process.
-You do not need to ask learners to record everyone they have spent time with each day or ask staff to keep definitive records in a way that is overly burdensome.
+You do not need to ask students to record everyone they have spent time with each day or ask staff to keep definitive records in a way that is overly burdensome.

-- if the test result is positive, they should inform their setting immediately, and must isolate for at least 7 days from the onset of their symptoms (which could mean the self-isolation ends before or after the original 14-day isolation period), their household should self-isolate for at least 14 days from when the symptomatic person first had symptoms, following guidance for households with possible or confirmed coronavirus (COVID-19) infection
+- if the test result is positive, they should inform their setting immediately, and must isolate for at least 10 days from the onset of their symptoms (which could mean the self-isolation ends before or after the original 14 day isolation period), their household should self-isolate for at least 14 days from when the symptomatic person first had symptoms, following guidance for households with possible or confirmed coronavirus (COVID-19) infection

-You should not request evidence of negative test results or other medical evidence before admitting learners or welcoming them back after a period of self-isolation.
+You should not request evidence of negative test results or other medical evidence before admitting students or welcoming them back after a period of self-isolation.

 Further guidance is available on testing and tracing for coronavirus (COVID-19).